QingrunZhangLab/cLD/README.md

 The output is the cLD Bootstrap result, each row represents an iteration.

 **'bootstrapGroups.py'** and **'bootstrapResultSeparate.py'** are used to separate gene pairs into several cMAF groups.
 You may read the detail in the Supplementary material.

+### Hi-C interaction transfer
+**'Hi-C_InteractionTransfer.py'** could transfer the interaction intervals into gene-gene interactions.
+The input is:
+  \-  Hi-C interaction file
+  \-  cLD file with Ensembl ID
+  \-  specify the chromosome
+The output is:
+  \-  the gene-gene interactions in terms of Esmbel ID

+## Applying cLD to real sequence data

+### Run MH test & Fisher's Exact test
+**'interactionDistGroup.py'** could separate the cLD gene pairs into 13\*2 groups, 13 means 13 distance groups, 2 means with/without interactions.
+The inputs are:
+  \-  gene distance file
+  \-  cLD with gene esembl ID
+  \-  Gene interaction file, e.g. Hi-Cgeneint.txt
+The output is:
+  \-  output is a matrix. negtive value means with interaction, positive means no-interaction

+**'interactionDistseparate.py'** and **'tests.py'** could run the MH test and the Fisher's exact test.
+The inputs are:
+  \-  cLD with gene esembl ID
+  \-  interaction-distance information matrix
+  \-  threshold of success (in quantile)

+The outputs are the cld without interaction, this file contains 13 lines, each one represent a distance group.
+Based on these outputs, 'tests.py' could provide the test statistics and p-values for the test.

 ### Example Input Data
 #### Example SNV file